TechLabs-Aachen/react-workshop/README.md

 where do we get the data from??
 Probably from the internet, or more specifically from our backend server.
 Hence, we need to talk about how to get data in our [Data Fetching](./react-basics/fetching/fetching.md) chapter.

+You made it!
+You reached the End-Game.
+This last section will connect everything.
+In the beginning, we always assumed that somehow, we just have some data on the user's browser already.
+We used that data to inject it into the components.
+This cannot be true because **Where did the data came from?**.
+Later we used Hooks to connect data (the State of our App) to the rendering process of our website.
+But still, data was still somehow there.
+Then we talked about how to get the dat, but .... **What do you do with that data?** Now, we will finally make this connection.
+That is, we connect data fetching with react hooks!
+This is what WebDevelopment is all about.
+Getting data and make it look nice!
+I will explain it in the chapter about [Combining Fetching and Displaying](./react-basics/fetching/display.md).